Mancini family: Sicily line

-a) was descended from Giacomo Mancini who moved to Sicily in 1256 to run away at Vitelleschi persecutions; Barons of Tardello, Tumminii and Ogliastro were descended from him.
+a) was descended from Giacomo Mancini, who moved to Sicily in 1256 to escape Vitelleschi's persecutions; the Barons of Tardello, Tumminii and Ogliastro were descended from him.
 This line was extinguished in the 17th century.

 b) was descended from Francesco Mancini, consanguineous of the Cardinal Giulio Mazzarino, who moved to Catania in the 17th century as Attorney-General of the Prince Marco Antonio Colonna and his wife Isabella Gioeni.
 Mancini family flourished in Catania in the following centuries, so that the Town-Council dedicated streets and squares to Mancini's family.
-At present the surname of the family is Mancini de Lucij.
+At present, the surname of the family is Mancini de Lucij.

 Nevers Line

-The Nevers line: was illustrated by many eminent people:
+The Nevers Line was illustrated by many eminent people: